LiveNathan/blog/_posts/overlap-save.md

 1. It's generally more computationally efficient because it doesn't require additional storage for accumulating results
-2. It allows for implementing frequency domain crossfades between kernels, which is crucial for my application where filters need to change frequently
+2. It allows for implementing frequency domain crossfades between kernels, which is crucial for my application where kernels need to change frequently

-## Technical Sections (Added Based on Your Request)

-## 4. Basic Overlap Save Implementation
+## Basic Overlap Save Implementation

 ### Algorithm Explanation

-The overlap save method works by:
+The overlap save method overview:

-1. Dividing the input signal into overlapping blocks
+1. Divide the input signal into overlapping blocks
-2. Applying FFT to each block
+2. Apply FFT to each block
-3. Multiplying with the FFT of the zero-padded kernel
+3. Multiply with the FFT of the zero-padded kernel
-4. Applying IFFT to get the time domain result
+4. Apply IFFT to get the time domain result
-5. Discarding the first M-1 samples (where M is the kernel length) from each result block
+5. Discard the first overlapping samples from each result block
-6. Concatenating the valid parts of each result block
+6. Concatenate them

 The key insight is that by processing overlapping segments and discarding the circular convolution artifacts, we can achieve linear convolution results efficiently.